danschmidtke/academic-kickstart/content/currentprojects/ReadingHabits/index.md

 ---
-date: "2021-06-20"
+date: "2024-02-11"
 external_link: ""
 image:
   caption:
   focal_point:
 links:
 slides:
 summary: "What can the reading habits of EFL students tell us about their reading development?
-This project tracked the reading activity of 150 bridging program students over 26 weeks in order to gain insight into their reading development."
+This project tracked the reading activity of 150 bridging program students over 26 weeks in order to gain insight into their reading development.
+The published article can be found in [Frontiers in Education: Educational Psychology](https://www.frontiersin.org/articles/10.3389/feduc.2024.1286132/full). "
 tags:
 - reading experience
 - print experience